 If you had health insurance as an active employee, your coverage ends on your last day of employment.
 You will automatically receive information from the State of Kansas for COBRA.

 Health Savings Account (HSA)

 Funds in your HSA are yours to use until the funds are exhausted.
 Contact Optum 877-470-1771 for questions concerning your account.

 Funds in the HRA are only available for use through the end of month in which you terminated.
 Claims for unspent funds must be filed within 60 days after your termination date.
 Any funds remaining in in the account will be returned to the State of Kansas.
 Contact Optum, 877-470-1771 for questions concerning your account.

 Flexible Spending Account (FSA)

-If you had a flexible spending account for health care expenses or dependent care, you have until April 15 following the end of the plan year to file claims that were incurred up to the end of the month you leave employment.
+If you had a flexible spending account for health care expenses, you have 60 days after your official termination date to file claims that were incurred up to the end of the month you leave employment.
+If you had a dependent care account, you have until April 30th of the following year to file claims that incurred up to the end of the month you leave employment.
 Contact NueSynergy for further information.